flutter/website/src/release/breaking-changes/3-13-deprecations.md

 The static `fadeDuration` property of `TextSelectionOverlay` was deprecated in v2.12.

+The `SelectionOverlay.fadeDuration` property replaces `TextSelectionOverlay.fadeDuration`.
-The replacement is to configure this property through the `SelectionOverlay.fadeDuration` instead.
-This change was made as part of a refactor to `TextSelectionOverlay`, which added `SelectionOverlay` as a more generic widget that does not depend specifically on `RenderEditable`.
+With the `TextSelectionOverlay` refactor, `SelectionOverlay` was added as a more generic widget without the specific dependency on `RenderEditable`.

 **Migration guide**